 El Festival de los Patios Cordobeses is held for the first twelve days of March.

 Mezquita or The Great Mosque of Cordoba is wonderful.
 Although, it’s called mosque, it’s actually mosque-cathedral due its controversial history.
 It was initially a Catholic church.

-This is such a lovely city; all those intertwined narrow streets, pottery, Mezquita, new part of the city with wide streets and squares.
+Such a lovely city; all those intertwined narrow streets, pottery, Mezquita and new part of the city with wide streets and squares.

 Oh, and food?
 God!
 Food is great.
-Take a stroll down the Calle Lucano Street, which is full with restaurants, you’ll find something for yourself.
+You, most definitely, want to take a stroll down the Calle Lucano Street, which is full with restaurants, you’ll find something for yourself.
 But, beware of the afternoon siesta 😉 .

-If you have enough time also visit archeological site Medina al-Zahara not far away from the city, ticket is around 9 €.
+If you have enough time you could also visit archeological site Medina al-Zahara not far away from the city, ticket is around 9 €.